California Solar 2026 — NEM 3.0 Explained

 NEM 3.0 changed one thing with massive consequences: what the utility pays you for solar power you send to the grid.
 Under NEM 2.0, you got a credit at full retail rate — like selling power back at the same price you buy it.
 Under NEM 3.0, you get a fraction of that.
 The grid is no longer your free battery.

 The CPUC's Net Billing Tariff decision (D.22-12-056) set export compensation at "avoided cost" — what it costs the utility to buy power on the wholesale market — rather than the retail rate you pay on your bill.
 That gap is where the money disappeared.
-According to a CALSSA report from November 2023, NEM 3.0 was linked to a 77–85% drop in California residential solar sales compared to 2022.
-The market has since recovered — because the solution became clear: pair solar with battery storage and keep what you generate instead of exporting it at a loss.
+The market has since recovered — because the solution became clear: pair solar with battery storage and keep what you generate instead of exporting it at low rates.
+Self-consumption is now the only strategy that works.
+Use our home battery storage guide to see which storage option fits your situation.

 What Changed NEM 2.0 — Before Apr 14, 2023 NEM 3.0 — After Apr 14, 2023